Amazing photo borrowed from Awesomely Luvvie, yet another blogger who had a terrible experience.

 After asking for a supervisor and being put on hold, I was told that they would cover my new flight completely.
 But the next flight I could get on was Monday, not Sunday.
 Which didn't help me, because they had promised to get me home on SUNDAY.
 And also, they weren't going to pay for our hotel room because we would be stranded in Las Vegas for another night.

-After asking for a supervisor again and being put on hold again, I was told that they would give me a full refund but I would have to book with another airline if I wanted to find a flight yesterday.
+After asking for a supervisor again and being put on hold again, I was told that they would give me a full refund but I would have to book with another airline if I wanted to find a flight the same day.

 And after THAT?
 They asked me if I wanted a Spirit Airlines credit card.